HRI-EU/ToolBOSCore/doc/ToolBOSCore/How To's/DeprecatedPkg.md

 To flag a particular version of a package as deprecated, create a file with the following name in the SIT:

     $ touch /hri/sit/latest/Libraries/MyPackage/1.0/deprecated.txt

+You may also put some information to the user into this file, e.g. what to use instead.

 **All versions of a package**